Email Customization Example

 Start Email Login

-Next, browse to the maildev inbox at http://localhost:1080.
-This will present the email, where the hyperlink is rendered as an Authenticate button.
-You can also view emails in mobile resolutions.
+Next, browse to the mock email inbox to use the customized email template, which renders a hyperlink as an Authenticate me button.
+If required, you can also us the maildev tool to view emails in mobile resolutions.

 End Email Login

-Click the button in the email message, which will send a request to the Curity Identity Server, to complete authentication.
-In OAuth Tools, the polling will complete and you can then redeem the code for tokens.
+Click Authenticate me to trigger a request to the Curity Identity Server, to complete authentication.
+In OAuth Tools, the polling will complete and the will be authenticated.

 Conclusion

-This tutorial showed how to customize emails used in authentication flows.
-During development, use the UI Builder tool when working on the look and feel details, so that you receive fast feedback.
-You can then use test tools to run end-to-end email based flows in a productive manner.
+This tutorial showed how to customize email presentation during authentication flows.
+Use UI Kit when working on the look and feel details, so that you receive fast feedback.
+You can then run end-to-end email based flows to complete the integration.